UrielCh/rpi-ws281x/README.md

 class Example {

     constructor() {
-        this.config = {};
+        this.config = {

-        // Number of leds in my strip
+            leds: 169, // Number of leds in my strip
-        this.config.leds = 169;

-        // Use DMA 10 (default 10)
+            dma: 10, // Use DMA 10 (default 10)
-        this.config.dma = 10;

-        // Set full brightness, a value from 0 to 255 (default 255)
+            brightness: 255, // Set full brightness, a value from 0 to 255 (default 255)
-        this.config.brightness = 255;

-        // Set the GPIO number to communicate with the Neopixel strip (default 18) this.config.gpio = 18;
+            gpio: 18, // Set the GPIO number to communicate with the Neopixel strip (default 18)

-        // The RGB sequence may vary on some strips.
+            type: 'grb', // The RGB sequence may vary on some strips.
 Valid values
-        // are "rgb", "rbg", "grb", "gbr", "bgr", "brg".
+            // are "rgb", "rbg", "grb", "gbr", "bgr", "brg", "rgbw", "rbgw", "grbw", "grbw", "gbrw", "brgw", "bgrw"
             // Default is "rgb".
-        // RGBW strips are not currently supported. this.config.type = 'grb';
+        };
         // Configure ws281x
         ws281x.configure(this.config);
     }